gsalaman/recipes/st_louis_sauce.md

 * 1/2 cup molasses
 * 1/2 tsp pepper (pepper to taste...tweak this)

-Stir and simmer in saucepan
+Stir and simmer in saucepan.
+If the jam is "chunky", use an emulsion blender to make it smooth.